fmiras/micro-cacheable/README.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
 2. Link the package to the global module directory: `npm link`
-3. Within the module you want to test your local development instance of cache-micro, just link it to the dependencies: `npm link cache-micro`.
-Instead of the default one from npm, node will now use your clone of cache-micro!
+3. Within the module you want to test your local development instance of micro-cacheable, just link it to the dependencies: `npm link micro-cacheable`.
+Instead of the default one from npm, node will now use your clone of micro-cacheable!

 ## Credits